Dr Paul Daniel O'Halloran

 Paul’s primary research interests relate to:

-- behaviour change in health and rehabilitation settings
+- behaviour change in sport and rehabilitation settings

 - motivational interviewing